 Releasing a Lien

 The IRS will release the lien once you pay the debt - either in a lump sum or over time.
-However, if the IRS releases a lien, it remains on your credit report for a number of years.
+However, if the IRS releases a lien, it remains on your credit report for many years.
 A lien withdrawal, discussed below, however, removes the lien from your credit report.

 Withdrawing a Lien